By Ashok Prasad, Founder, Niyyam

 - Reduces financial pressure

-If you are unsure about the right SIP amount, you can also explore How Much Should You Invest in SIP Every Month?
-A Beginner’s Guide.
+If you are unsure about the right SIP amount, refer to

 Step 3: Review Your Portfolio Before Restarting